NCL-LouB/COVID-19-dashboard/README.md

 This repository holds all the material relavent to my Data Science MSc dissertation project on interactive data visualizations.

-The project using the ProjectTemplate directory structure.
-More details of what is contained in each folder and how to get the dashboard up and running is included in the sections below.
+The project uses the ProjectTemplate directory structure.
+More details of what is contained in each folder and how to get the dashboard up and running are included in the sections below.

 ## Motivation